01-edu/public/subjects/FifthAndSkip/README.md

 Write a function `FifthAndSkip()` that takes a string and returns another one with words of 5 characters and skips the next character followed by newline `\n`.

 - If there is a space in the middle of a word it should ignore it and get the first character until getting to a length of 5.
-- If the string less than 5 characters returns "Invalid Output"
+- If the string less than 5 characters returns "Invalid Output\n"

 ### Expected function